IDIAMath/idiamath.github.io/docs/question-select-extremal.md

-The function may have any amount of local extremal points, The 2D figure shows one red point for each extremal point, and the student have to move them to the correct co-ordinate position to identify extramal points on the surface in the 3D plot.
+The function may have any amount of local extremal points, The 2D figure shows one red point for each minima, and one blue point for each maxima.
+The student has to move them to the correct co-ordinate position to identify extramal points on the surface in the 3D plot.

+Depending on the function, the student will need to manipulate the 3D-figure extensively to identify the extremal values.
+The sliders control the cameras azimuthal angle (az), elevation (el) and scales the z-axis.
+In addition the controls in the lower right hand corner lets the student move the camera position and zoom in/out.

 | ![controll](https://user-images.githubusercontent.com/43517080/181227525-8b141065-1284-443d-9b36-85d12b8c490e.PNG) |
 |:-:|